bevyengine/bevy-website/content/learn/book/welcome/plugins/_index.md

 ```

 As shown in the [plugin_group.rs](https://github.com/bevyengine/bevy/blob/latest/examples/app/plugin_group.rs) example, you can also configure plugin groups from within Bevy itself.

+## `MinimalPlugins`

+If you're looking to structure your Bevy app in an unusual way and don't want to use most of the functionality provided by the engine, you can choose to use  Bevy's [`MinimalPlugins`](https://docs.rs/bevy/latest/bevy/struct.MinimalPlugins.html) instead.

+We can click through to the [source]((https://github.com/bevyengine/bevy/blob/latest/crates/bevy_internal/src/default_plugins.rs)) for the `impl PluginGroup for MinimalPlugins` to see that this adds [`CorePlugin`](https://docs.rs/bevy/latest/bevy/core/struct.CorePlugin.html) and [`ScheduleRunnerPlugin`](https://docs.rs/bevy/latest/bevy/app/struct.ScheduleRunnerPlugin.html).

+The `CorePlugin` handles low-level fundamentals such as updating app time, while the `ScheduleRunnerPlugin` sets up the main game loop to run repeatedly over time.
+This functionality is essential: starting with these plugins is virtually always going to be a safe bet.

 ## Third-party plugins